Justin Morrow: Toronto FC

 In the 2017 MLS regular season, Morrow scored his first career hat-trick in the club's 4–2 home win against New York Red Bulls on September 30, 2017, which earned Toronto FC their first ever Supporters' Shield.
+Reflecting on the 2017 season, in which Toronto FC won MLS's first-ever domestic treble, Morrow has described as the finest individual campaign of his career, and said he came to view New Year's Eve heading into 2018, spent with his family in South America, as a moment where he sensed he would never again match that year's highs, calling it "the final moment" of his professional peak.
+He has said he regards his personal development during that period as inseparable from the club's own growth in stature, saying the two "grew together."

 On February 23, 2021, Morrow re-signed with Toronto FC.

 On September 16, 2021, Toronto FC announced that Morrow will retire from professional soccer following the 2021 season.
 He played his final match on November 7, 2021, against D.C.
 United, being given the captain's armband for the match and substituted out in stoppage time to a standing ovation from the crowd.
+Surrounding his retirement, Morrow said he hoped to be remembered as someone who "did more than help the team win," saying he viewed a player's on-field contributions and off-field conduct as inseparable, and stressed that habits built in day-to-day training, rather than isolated moments on game day, form the foundation of sustained success.

 International career

 Following his successful 2012 MLS season, Morrow was called up to the national team for the first time.
 He started in a draw against Canada in a January 2013 friendly.
 He was an unused sub in two 2014 World Cup qualifiers against Costa Rica and Mexico in March 2013.
 Morrow would return to the national team in 2017, being named to the 2017 CONCACAF Gold Cup roster.
 He would earn his second cap with the squad, starting and playing the full 90 minutes, in the U.S.'s second match of the tournament versus Martinique, which ended in a 3–2 win.